Rattray Marsh Conservation Area: Conservation

-In 1967, Mr. Neiman proceeded his development plans after the Toronto Township Council approved phase I of his plan in the Watersedge, Green Glade and Rattray Park Drive area.
+In 1967, Neiman proceeded his development plans after the Toronto Township Council approved phase I of his plan in the Watersedge, Green Glade and Rattray Park Drive area.
 While the bulldozers were clearing the trees and flora for construction, an article was published by Bruce West in The Globe and Mail praising the conservation efforts for the marsh.
 This prompted Ruth Hussey to write a letter to the editor about the country's lack of interest in conservation.
-Following the popularity of that letter, Ruth Hussey formed a new citizen’s committee and created a petition to be sent to Township to reconsider the purchase of what remained of the Rattray Estate.
+Following the popularity of that letter, Hussey formed a new citizens' committee and created a petition to be sent to Township to reconsider the purchase of what remained of the Rattray Estate.
 While several proposals were being made and proposed by the committee the phase I of the development was completed and a portion of the estate cleared of its trees and vegetation.
-The local residents then reached out to the Mississauga Council, the newly formed town, to acquire what remained of the Rattray Estate.
+The local residents then asked the Mississauga Council, the newly formed town, to acquire what remained of the Rattray Estate.

 In 1971, CVCA was doing studies on the marsh ecology and on the advice of the experts purchased 24.2 acres of marsh, the portion that was proposed for marina.
-Mr. Dennis Veal, the biologist who conducted the study, helped arouse awareness and support from the citizens for the remaining 56.7 acres essential for buffer zone.
+Dennis Veal, the biologist who conducted the study, helped arouse awareness and support from the citizens for the remaining 56.7 acres essential for buffer zone.

-In 1972, a planning board meeting was held with representation from provincial government, naturalists, conservation organization, local citizens and Mr. Neiman.
+In 1972, a planning board meeting was held with representation from provincial government, naturalists, conservation organization, local citizens and Neiman.
 There was a recommendation made to purchase the rest of the property, but the progress was slow.

 In 1973, Lake Ontario rose due to heavy rains, resulting in flooding of low-lying Rattray lands which pointed to the fact that the phase II houses would be under water at flood periods.
 The flood caused a drop in property price to almost half of its original price.
-Following the flood, Mr. Neiman offered to sell it to the Town of Mississauga but there was no immediate action from the council until Dr. Martin Dobkin was elected as a new mayor who proposed that the CVCA should acquire the property on behalf of the City of Mississauga.
-After some negotiation with Mr. Neiman, and financial support from citizens, CVCA purchased the property and the Rattray Marsh Conservation Area was officially opened on October 5, 1975.
+Following the flood, Neiman offered to sell it to the Town of Mississauga but there was no immediate action from the council until Dr. Martin Dobkin was elected as mayor and proposed that the CVCA should acquire the property on behalf of the City of Mississauga.
+After some negotiation with Neiman, and financial support from citizens, CVCA purchased the property and the Rattray Marsh Conservation Area was officially opened on October 5, 1975.